-Bruno Manser is a unique human: a Swiss medical student turned Alpine herdsman turned member of the Penan nomadic tribe turned Malaysian Enemy of the State turned international environmental activist turned environmental legend.
+Bruno Manser is a unique soul: a Swiss medical student turned Alpine herdsman turned member of the Penan nomadic tribe turned Malaysian Enemy of the State turned international environmental activist turned environmental legend.

 Bruno grew up in a normal family in the outskirts of Basel, Switzerland in 1954.
 From a young age he was fascinated by nature: he would insist on camping in his home’s backyard, even if it snowed.
 In seventh grade, during a school trip in the mountains, he took some morning glory seeds knowing they have similar properties to LSD, resulting in him getting too high to continue the trip.
 At age 19 his strong convictions on freedom, Taoism and Zen-Buddhism lead him to refuse the Swiss mandatory army service, which led to him being in prison for four months.